 How to Make Empanada Dough

-In the bowl of a stand mixer fitted with the dough hook attachment, combine flour, softened butter, sugar, and salt on medium speed until thoroughly blended.
 With the motor running, slowly add cold water and mix until a soft and pliable dough forms, 7 to 10 minutes.
 Transfer to a clean work surface lightly dusted with flour and kneaded one or two times, just enough to form a neat ball.
-Transfer to a large bowl, wrapped in plastic wrap, and set in the refrigerator for a least 30 minutes up to overnight.

-Then, gather the scraps, add to the rest of the dough, and roll out another batch of circles; repeat with the rest of the scraps.
-Cover the discs with cling film and chill while you prepare the filling, or if not used immediately, use wax or parchment paper to separate the stack and refrigerate or freeze to use later.
+Cover the discs with cling film and chill while you prepare the filling.
+If not used immediately, use wax or parchment paper to separate the stack and refrigerate or freeze it for later use.

 How to Make Hard-Boiled Eggs

-Using a slotted spoon, remove the eggs from the pot and place them in an ice bath in a large bowl.
-Cooling the eggs in cold water will halt the cooking process and make handling the eggs easier when peeling.
 When the eggs are completely cool to room temperature—about fifteen minutes—gently tap the egg on the counter or table to crack the peel.
-Tap the top end of the egg and the bottom end before tapping the egg’s sides to break up the eggshell.
+Tap the top end of the egg and the bottom end before tapping the egg's sides to break up the eggshell.

 Carefully peel the egg, starting from the wide bottom end of the egg, to break the air pocket between the egg and the shell.
 Then, gently peel off the shell to avoid breaking the egg whites.
-Pat, dry them with a paper towel, and places them into a bowl.
-Using a fork, mince the eggs, cover them with plastic wrap, and store them in the refrigerator until ready to use.

 In a large nonstick pot, combine beef, 2 tablespoons olive oil, water, beef bouillon, black pepper, red pepper flakes, cumin, paprika, and garlic; stir and bring to a simmer over medium-high heat.